airtai/faststream/docs/docs/en/redis/rpc.md

 3. Send RPC messages through `RedisBroker` and await responses on the correct data type.

-    Additionally, you can set an `timeout` to decide how long the publisher should wait for a response before timing out.
+    Additionally, you can set a `timeout` to decide how long the publisher should wait for a response before timing out.

     ```python linenums="1" hl_lines="5 12 19"
     {!> docs_src/redis/rpc/app.py [ln:26-49] !}